McKhanster/re-genx/README.md

 1. **Launch the Game**:
    - Find a Re-GenX post on Reddit
    - Click the "Play" button to launch the game in fullscreen mode
-   - The 3D scene loads with your familiar at center stage under a dramatic spotlight
+   - The 3D scene loads with your familiar at center stage under a dramatic spotlight (20.0 intensity from 12 units above)

 2. **Meet Your Familiar**:
-   - If this is your first time, the game automatically creates your personal platinum blob creature
+   - If this is your first time, the game automatically creates your personal organic blob creature
    - Your familiar starts with a Care Meter at 100 and 0 Evolution Points
    - A random biome environment is selected (jungle, rocky mountain, desert, ocean, or cave)
-   - The creature appears as a lustrous platinum sphere (1.5-unit radius) with gentle pulsating animation
+   - The creature appears as a living, pulsating organic blob (1.5-unit radius) with gentle breathing animation driven by multi-octave Simplex noise

 3. **Privacy Choice** (First Time Only):
    - A dialog appears asking if you want to enable "Personality Reflection"